 “Customers are confident in the information they are getting from us,” Barrette said.

 Haskell also uses BIM and VDC when repurposing existing structures.
 In the past, renovation projects relied on outdated record, or “as-built,” drawings.
-If available, these original drawings may not reflect work done since the building was constructed.
+If available at all, these original drawings often fail to reflect work done since the building was constructed.

 VDC employs rapid collection of field measurements using 3D laser scanning and drones for aerial mapping.
 This allows Haskell to scan the job site and capture measurements, 360-degree photos and topographic contour data of the existing facility and overall site.
 It proves more accurate than taking multiple trips with a team of architects and engineers, capturing limited photos, sketches, and a few key measurements.